MingceBi/APAN5310_Group11_Document/README.md

 ### Set Up and Perform ETL Steps
 These steps will be explained in detail in following parts
 1. Put the required document in the same folder before running following steps
+2. Install python packages/modules before running the jupyter notebook ETL code
-2. Set up a new database in PostgreSQL with the guided name (you can do this using PgAdmin)
+3. Set up a new database in PostgreSQL with the guided name (you can do this using PgAdmin)
-3. Open the jupyter notebook file and choose "runall" to directly ETL to your database (this is the suggested way of running the code)
+4. Open the jupyter notebook file and choose "runall" to directly ETL to your database (this is the suggested way of running the code)

 #### Step 1: These files must be in the same folder with jupyter notebook file before running the code
 Below file specification includes 5 csv files that the ETL file need to extract data from, and the source ETL code in the ipynb jupyter notebook file format that can directly run the python code.